Person rescued after falling overboard on Cook Strait ferry

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-StraitNZ Bluebridge spokesperson Will Dady confirmed that a person overboard sparked deployment of the ship's rapid emergency vessel this morning.
+StraitNZ Bluebridge spokesperson Will Dady confirmed that a person overboard sparked deployment of the ship's rapid emergency vessel on Monday morning.

 He said the person was recovered quickly and safely from the water by crew onboard the Livia.